Exadra37/bash-package-manager/README.md

 #### From Command Line

-Assuming we have followed the previous steps in `How to Install` and that we have created the alias and we still in the root of our package or project, we can try some examples.
+Assuming that the previous steps in `How to Install` have been followed, that the alias `bpm` has been created, we can try some examples.

-##### Auto Install Recursively
+#### Auto Install Recursively

 Invoking `install` will read all required packages from file `required-packages.pkg` if it exists in the root of your project or package.